yarnpkg/website/_posts/2017-07-26-introducing-workspaces.md

 Do Yarn Workspaces make Lerna obsolete?

 Not at all.
-Yarn Workspaces are easily integrated with Lerna
+Yarn Workspaces are easily integrated with Lerna.

 Lerna provides a lot more than just bootstrapping a project and it has a community of users around it that have fine-tuned Lerna for their needs.